falcosecurity/falco-website/content/en/docs/rules/exceptions.md

 ### Be Specific

 When defining an exception, try to think about the *actor*, *action*, and *target*, and whenever possible use all three items for an exception.
-For example, instead of simply using `proc.name` or `container.image.repository` for a file-based exception, also include the file being acted on via `fd.name`, `fd.directory`, etc. Similarly, if a rule is container-specific, don't only include the image `container.image.repository`, also include the processs name `proc.name`.
+For example, instead of simply using `proc.name` or `container.image.repository` for a file-based exception, also include the file being acted on via `fd.name`, `fd.directory`, etc. Similarly, if a rule is container-specific, don't only include the image `container.image.repository`, also include the process name `proc.name`.

 ### Use Set Operators